MohamedKhaled7/Metasploitable-walkthrough/README.md

 ![1](https://user-images.githubusercontent.com/58820314/107451122-52c28400-6b4f-11eb-9a93-48b02d9ffd6b.png)

-•	Now we need to make sure that we can ping on the machine by using this command **ping 192.168.3.130** where the ip of the machine is **192.168.3.130** and here no packet loss which mean connection is successful.
+•	Now we need to make sure that we can ping on the machine by using this command **ping 192.168.3.130** where the IP of the machine is **192.168.3.130** and here no packet loss which means the connection is successful.

 ![3](https://user-images.githubusercontent.com/58820314/107451152-6110a000-6b4f-11eb-942f-2e2e8cfd6c75.png)